olanderb/CHharmonizer/README.md

 # CHharmonizer

 1. Try to make a prototype that:
--imports SPSS data/excel data
+1. imports SPSS data/excel data
--renames key variables & values
+2. standardizes key variables & values
--calculates tables of direct food security evidence -exports excel sheet of matrice intermediares
+3. calculates tables of direct food security evidence (fcs, rcsi, hdds, etc)
+4. exports excel sheet of matrice intermediare (with key direct evidence and blank columns of the other variables)
--creates graph of key variables
+5. creates graph of key variables